AroldoGoulart/react-native-screenshot-prevention/README.md

       console.log("Hey, screenshot detected!")
    }

-   // Its important have and "unsubcribe" to remove listener from screen is dismonted const unsubscribe = addScreenshotListener(onScreenshot);
+   // Its important have an "unsubscribe" to remove listener from screen is dismounted const unsubscribe = addScreenshotListener(onScreenshot);

    return () => {